somekindofdesign/ultimate-decision-maker/README.md

 <strong>Brand Design</strong>
 <p>The site mimics the static, blocky style of early arcade games such as Pacman and Space Invaders.
 Classic games have seen a revival in popular culture over the last number of years and the Ultimate Decision Maker aims to be part of that nostalgia.
 <ul>
-<li>Colour: The colour palette uses a dark background and bright, solid colours to highlight different functions and features while relying on white for important detailed information.</li>
+<li><strong>Colour:</strong> The colour palette uses a dark background and bright, solid colours to highlight different functions and features while relying on white for important detailed information</li>
-<li>Typography: By using a pixel font for large, headline type and a clean sans-serif for smaller informative type, the typography upholds the arcade theme while maintaining legibilty.</li>
+<li><strong>Typography:</strong> By using a pixel font for large, headline type and a clean sans-serif for smaller informative type, the typography upholds the arcade theme while maintaining legibilty</li>
-<li>Imagery: Relying on using repeated icons throughout the site and the game itself is a style choice that mimics the limitations of classic arcade games.
-In fact, photography could look out of place on the site.</li>
+<li><strong>Imagery:</strong> Relying on using repeated icons throughout the site and the game itself is a style choice that mimics the limitations of classic arcade games.
+In fact, photography could look out of place on the site</li>
 </ul>
 <br>

 <strong>Accessibility</strong>
-<p>Colour schemes, typography, button sizes and icon sizes have been designed to align with WCAG 2.0 accessbility guidelines (link??) up to AAA standard.</p>
+<p>Colour schemes, typography, button sizes and icon sizes have been designed to align with <a href="https://www.w3.org/WAI/standards-guidelines/wcag/">WCAG 2.0 accessbility guidelines</a> up to a minimum of AA standard.</p>
 <br>

 <strong>Responsivity</strong>
-<p>The site was designed and built mobile first (from 320px) with each element considered for their behaviour on all devices from initial sketching.
+<p>The site was designed and built mobile first (from 320px) with each element considered for behaviour on all devices from initial sketching.
 Em, rem and percentage units and media queries are used were appropriate ensuring an optimised experience for all.
-Similarly, maximum width has been applied to maintain structure for extra large screens.</p>
+Similarly, maximum width has been applied to accomodate extra large screens.</p>

 [Back to top](#welcome-to-the-ultimate-decision-maker)
 <br><br>